Peter Lobner, updated 7 April 2020 & 19 January 2024

-The first image of a black hole was released today at a press conference in Washington D.C. held by the Event Horizon Telescope (EHT) team and the National Science Foundation (NSF).
-The subject of the image is the supermassive black hole located near the center of the Messier 87 (M87) galaxy.
+The first image of a black hole was released on 10 April 2019 at a press conference in Washington D.C. held by the Event Horizon Telescope (EHT) team and the National Science Foundation (NSF).
+The subject of the image is the supermassive black hole known as M87* located near the center of the Messier 87 (M87) galaxy.
 This black hole is about 55 million light years from Earth and is estimated to have a mass 6.5 billion times greater than our Sun.
 The image shows a glowing circular emission ring surrounding the dark region (shadow) containing the black hole.
 The brightest part of the image also may have captured a bright relativistic jet of plasma that appears to be streaming away from the black hole at nearly the speed of light, beaming generally in the direction of Earth.

 The EHT is not one physical telescope.
 Rather, it an array of millimeter and sub-millimeter wavelength radio telescopes located around the world.
 The following map shows the eight telescopes that participated in the 2017 observations of M87.
 Three additional telescopes joined the EHT array in 2018 and later.

 All of the EHT telescopes are used on a non-dedicated basis by an EHT team of more than 200 researchers during a limited annual observing cycle.
 The image of the M87* black hole was created from observations made during a one week period in April 2017.